joakimk/toniq/README.md

 Simple and failsafe background job library for Elixir.

+Uses redis to persist jobs.
+Jobs are serialized using erlang serialization so that you can pass almost anything to jobs.

 Based on experience using other background job tools, I want a tool that is as simple as possible and designed for safety first.
 Less admin overhead that way.

 ## What I need now